bjornbytes/lovr-docs/guides/Getting_Started.md

     end

 Don't worry if you're confused about the code, it's not important to understand it all right now.
-In short, we declared the `lovr.draw` callback and used `lovr.graphics.print` in there to render some text in the world.
+In short, we declared the `lovr.draw` callback and used `Pass:text` in there to render some text in the world.
 We'll learn more about how this works in the next guide.

 Running a Project
 ---